 A curious headline in the lower right corner of the page reads, "What will he do now?"

-In Eyes Wide Shut a newspaper was notably used to comment on the action, rather than supplying information for a character.
+In Eyes Wide Shut a newspaper was notably used to comment on the action, rather than only supplying information for a character.
 Bill learned of Amanda's death via a newspaper, but on its cover was "Lucky to be Alive", apparently referring to Bill's situation.
 So it's reasonable to assume paper content would provide side comment as well.

 457 MCU The Daily Telegraph newspaper viewed from behind the right shoulder of Alex's mother.
 (1:28:28)